I created this cool section scroll in Tailwind. However, I would almost expect the sections to snap while I'm close to them as a user.

 So today, I'll show you how to make the sections snap!

 You can try it out on the following Codepen.

 Let's use the code as we had previously.
-There are, however, a couple of things we will need to change.
+However, we will need to change a couple of things.

 First of all, our current wrapping container for the sections has an infinite height, meaning it will become as big as the children are.